 - Current State of the Game: The way that the game is working at present time.
 You might hear this phrase when talking about some known in-game issues that, even if not how the way the game is intended to work, are part of how the game is working at the moment.
 Every Competitor should be aware of these issues and accept their occurrence during the game.
 Refer to the Silph Arena Known Issues Guide for further clarification and associated official Arena stances.
 Moreover, the official Niantic GO Battle Known Issues page provides updated information about current solved and unsolved issues.

-As an Official, it is likely that you will be contacted by Competitors in your tournament in order to decide if a technical issue that occurred in a particular battle is worth granting a rematch.
+As an Official, it is likely that you will be contacted by Competitors in your tournament in order to decide if a technical issue that occurred in a particular battle is worth granting a rematch, or even an adjudicated win.
 Whenever this happens, there are some checks you need to clear before getting into the actual dispute:

 - Do they have a video?
 “No video, no rematch” is something you may have read before.
 And it’s the basic rule you must always follow.
 The Competitor must provide a full-length video of the match in order to start a dispute based on technical issues.
 A snippet of just the alleged bug is not enough, more on that later!